JupiterOne/insights-dashboards/src/boards/user-endpoint-blast-radius/readme.md

 ![sample-screenshot](board.png)

-Enter a macAddress of a device and visualize the device owners access, full inventory of digital identities, and resource allocation.
+This is an interactive dashboard that will prompt you to enter a macAddress of a device and visualize the device owner's access, full inventory of digital identities, and the resources they have access to.

 > Prerequisite:
 >